scality/Zenko/docs/docsource/reference/apis/cloudserver/backbeat/metrics/get_failures.rst

 This route returns replication failures in number of objects and number of total bytes for the specified extension type and location.
-Failures are collected only up to an EXPIRY time, set by default to **15 minutes**.
+Failures are collected only up to an EXPIRY time, set by default to 15 minutes.

 Request
 -------